 Deep cycle batteries are used to provide constant current unlike starting batteries that provide a burst of current.

-Because they provide a constant and low current supply throughout, therefore they are used for running electric appliances and some vehicles.
+Because they provide a constant and low current supply throughout, therefore they are used for running electric appliances and some vehicles like jeep wrangler.

 This simply means that they are regularly used for a long duration of time every day.

 Hence, for such batteries that are used very extensively, testing on a regular basis (maybe once in a month or two) is very important.

 You must have heard about “testing a deep cycle battery“.

 When you test a battery, you get to know whether your battery is capable enough to be compared with a brand new battery or not.

 In other words, it lets you know if something’s going wrong with your battery that is deteriorating its functioning.

 Testing a battery also becomes essential when someone actually starts having issues with their battery.

 Testing can be done through a voltmeter, ammeter, hydrometer, and a load-tester.

 But, do you know that one of the most satisfying battery tests can be done through a “multimeter“.